 Each asana should be matched by connecting with the “ujjayi” breath.
 Very broadly speaking this is a deep inhale or exhale through the nose, allowing the breath to vibrate against the back of the throat.

 The many benefits can be grouped into physical, emotional, mental and intellectual, as this style of yoga is all-encompassing.

-Ashtanga yoga is popular in London with a range of classes in all parts of the city.
+Ashtanga is popular in London with a range of classes in all parts of the city.

-For Beginners it is important to go along to a led-class first, until you have learned the basics for the Ashtanga yoga primary series.
-After the initial training you can choose to visit a Mysore style class if you prefer.
+For beginners it is important to go along to a led-class first, until you have learned the basics for the Ashtanga yoga primary series.
+After the initial training you can choose a Mysore style class if you prefer.